 - 11 individual meatballs from one package Gold’n Plump® Chicken Meatballs – Pesto Italian, thawed

 - 1 16-oz. package angel hair nests (this is what I use, which has 11 nests per package)

 - 1 T. minced fresh parsley, for garnish, if desired

 - small fresh basil leaves, for garnish, if desired

-Bring a medium-large pot of salted water to a boil.
-Add all pasta nests and boil for 2 minutes, just until al dente.
+- Bring a medium-large pot of salted water to a boil.
+Add all pasta nests and then turn heat down so the water is only gently bubbling, and cook for 2 minutes, just until al dente.
 Using a slotted spoon, quickly remove pasta nests from water, draining away as much water as you can, and place them on prepared rimmed baking sheet.
 Set aside.
 Do not discard pasta water.

 This post is sponsored by Gold’n Plump, a local chicken brand based out of St. Cloud, Minnesota.
 I am honored to be partnering with them again this year to bring you delicious new chicken recipes from our kitchen and backyard grills.
 All opinions are 100% my own, as always.
 Thank you for supporting the brands that help make this site possible!